-Despite car manufacturing in Australia experiencing a decline, the wider population of Australia still drives Holden and Ford cars.
-This proves that they are still very much in the heart of all Australians.
+Despite car manufacturing in Australia experiencing a decline, the broader population of Australia still drives Holden and Ford cars.
+It proves that they are still very much in the heart of all Australians.

-Holden has the Commodore, Monaro and the Colorado.
-While Ford has The Ford Falcon, Ford Focus, Ford Territory, Ford Ranger and Ford F-150.
-These cars are beautiful, no doubt, but which brand is more reliable?
-We’ll allow you to be the judge but we can list the major features and characteristics of each brand of car to .
+Holden has the Commodore, Monaro and Colorado.
+While Ford has the Ford Falcon, Ford Focus, Ford Territory, Ford Ranger and Ford F-150, these cars are beautiful, no doubt, but which brand is more reliable?
+We'll allow you to be the judge, but we can list the major features and characteristics of each brand of the car too.

-These two cars have been at war since the 90’s.
+These two cars have been at war since the '90s.
 Having been manufactured over several generations, they have both survived the test of time.
-Both Holden and Ford have manufactured and showcased the very best of these automobiles to the world.
+Both Holden and Ford have made and showcased the very best of these automobiles to the world.
 Most probably before you were even born.

 - keyless entry and ignition system

 - automatic headlights

 - car play system that works with Apple and Android

 Engine-wise, the Commodore RS has a power of 191 kW at 5500rpm, a torque of 350 Nm at 3000-4000rpm, 9-speed automatic transition, and an engine system that's the second most economical in the world with a fuel consumption rate of 7.4L/100km.

 You need to consider the Ford Falcon before deciding which car is better.
 Just like the Commodore, the Ford Falcon has been in the industry for years.
 It has evolved to the present-day Ford Falcon XR6 and XR7 Turbo.